DIY Probate UK – Cutting the Cost of Probate

 The DIY Probate Wizard may not be used if:

-- The deceased was not domiciled in England or Wales;
+- The deceased didn’t live in or wasn’t born in England or Wales.

 - The will or estate is disputed;